eexit/youtube-music-library-exporter/README.md

 - Song order is not restored and metadata information is at its most basic.
 This is still way better than the regular Takeout export.
 The most automated way to restore the song order would be to crawl each album/playlist page and parse it using the metadata extractor script, then update the clusterer script logic to handle order file naming.
 - Some steps are still manual and tedious and could/should be automated.
 I believe the songs page HTML source fetching could be done using [Taiko](https://taiko.dev/).
 - Song downloading process is rather slow (~10s per song) BUT it could be faster if you decide to skip the song's metadata and/or thumbnail.
-I was able to download all my 7k+ songs library in a few hours vs a day when omitting all these info.
+I was able to download all my 7k+ songs library in a couple of hours vs a day when embedding all these info.